-- 1. To be eligible for 8th Grade Promotion, Attendance student must have a good attendance rate; no more than 5 absences between February- April.
-If your child is on a SART Contract for excessive absences, this may effect their promotion eligibility as well. - 2.
+- 1. Attendance- student must have a good attendance rate; no more than 5 absences between February- April.
+If your child is on a SART Contract for excessive absences, this may affect their promotion eligibility as well. - 2.
 Academics: Student must have a passing grade (no F's) in each class. - Behavior Eligibility: It is expected that each student behaves appropriately and adheres to the Jurupa Middle School's Discipline Policy.
 A student may become ineligible if their behavior warrants the following consequence(s) and/or combination of the following: 5 or more days of off-campus suspension days, and/or on-campus Intervention (OCI); 10 days or more of lunch detention.